-With a lot of talk going around, you might have come across one or two of your seniors, peers and maybe even juniors who has repeated “Fall admission season is better than Spring”, these rumors however are based on half truths and complete lies.
-Before we move on further, let’s have a look at the categories that make up Spring 2017 aspirant body.
+With a lot of talk going around, you might have come across one or two of your seniors, peers and maybe even juniors who have repeated “Fall admission season is better than Spring”, these rumors, however, are based on half-truths and complete lies.
+Before we move on further, let’s have a look at the categories that make up Spring Intake aspirant body.

 There are usually two types of MS aspirants applying for Spring intake: